Exercise & Mental Health: 7 Science-Backed Benefits & How to Get Started

 1. How Exercise Can Improve Mood

-A recent study titled "Exercising at work and self-reported work performance" discovered that a work-day workout (think hitting the gym during your lunch hour), improved both perceived mood and productivity.
+A recent study titled "Exercising at work and self-reported work performance" discovered that a workday workout (think hitting the gym during your lunch hour), improved both perceived mood and productivity.

-The researchers mention "clear implications not only for employee wellbeing but also for competitive advantage" suggesting that employers could capitalize on the benefits of working out by increasing opportunities for employees to exercise on the job.
+The researchers mention "clear implications not only for employee wellbeing but also for competitive advantage," suggesting that employers could capitalize on the benefits of working out by increasing opportunities for employees to exercise on the job.

-One explanation for these powerful effects might be the naturally produced “feel good” chemicals called endorphins that your body produces when exercising.
+One explanation for these powerful effects might be the naturally produced “feel-good” chemicals called endorphins that your body produces when exercising.

-Endogenous (ie. Internally produced) endorphins act like natural pain-killers and mood boosters without any of the side effects experienced by the use of exogenous (ie. Ingested, injected, or otherwise consumed) pain-killing drugs.
+Endogenous (ie, internally produced) endorphins act like natural pain-killers and mood boosters without any of the side effects experienced by the use of exogenous (ie, ingested, injected, or otherwise consumed) pain-killing drugs.

-Shop Now!2.
-How Exercise Boosts Working Memory
+2. How Exercise Boosts Working Memory

 When you have a hard time remembering something, do you attribute it to "just getting old?"